merative/acd-containers/src/pages/installing/setup-namespace.md

 **Important**: Do not use any of the default or system namespaces to install an instance of ACD (some examples of these are: default, kube-system, kube-public, and openshift-operators).

-## Setting up ACD Service optional dependencies
+## Setting up ACD service optional dependencies

 ***